 Job summary 2

 We are looking for a qualified applicant to fill the position of 911 Dispatcher.
 This position provides excellent benefits, including health insurance, retirement savings programs, wellness discounts and incentives, and many other great benefits such as paid leave time.
-Dispatchers are responsible for the processing of emergency and non-emergency calls for assistance received on 911.
+Dispatchers are responsible for processing emergency and non-emergency calls for assistance received by 911.

 Duties & Responsibilities 2

 This is a skilled and technical position responsible for answering all incoming emergency and non-emergency phone calls including the Enhanced 9-1-1 System.
 A 911 Dispatcher provides support for dispatch peers and reports to the 911 Shift Supervisor.

 Requirements & Skills 3

 Job summary 4